-The HPLA is organized into four national subcommittees, with each subcommittee charged with their own mission and tasks:
+The HPLA is organized into three (3) national subcommittees, with each subcommittee charged with its own mission and tasks:

 FINANCES & GRANTS

-Responsible for committee fundraising and administering the biannual Health Policy & Advocacy (HPA) grant.
-Chair 2019-2020: (HPLAfinances@snma.org)
+Responsible for committee budget and fundraising and administering the biannual Health Policy & Advocacy (HPA) chapter grant for support of local SNMA chapters' advocacy projects.

-Responsible for HPLA programming for Regional Medical Conferences (RMEC), National Advocacy Forum (NAF), and Annual Medical Education Conference (AMEC), including the annual poster forum.
-Chair(s) 2019-2020: Christy Nwankwo & Siddiqui (HPLAconference@snma.org)
+Responsible for developing health policy and advocacy programming for Regional Medical Conferences (RMEC), National Advocacy Forum (NAF), and Annual Medical Education Conference (AMEC),

 The goals of the HPLA include: